raphaelquintao/QPlayer/README.md

 Demo: [http://quintao.ninja/QPlayer/](http://quintao.ninja/QPlayer/)

 ### Code
-This old code was my first play with Three.js back in 2013.
+This old code was my first play with Three.js back in 2013, since then i have made some changes but never finished.

 By the way, it's still working pretty well until today.